Ferroxius/Palette/Alpyne_Installation.md

 - GPU               - Sapphire PULSE rx6700xt 12GB VRAM
 - PSU               - Be Quiet Pure Power 850W

+The list will run on Windows 10/11 or Linux.
+If you plan on running the list off of Linux, please see [Omni's guide](https://github.com/Omni-guides/Jackify) for help.
+The above system requirements should indicate that this list isn't designed to run on the Steam Deck or any similar handheld pcs.

 On my pc an average of 60fps at 1080p is expected with some potential dips in more crowded locations and forests